Customer Satisfaction Score

 Now that we have talked about the types of Likert Scale, let me share some tips that will come in handy while writing the Likert Scale questions.

-How to write Likert Scale survey questions?
+How to Write Likert Scale Survey Questions?

-• Label the options – Instead of labeling just the extremes, label all the options for the respondents’ clarity.
+- Label the options – Instead of labeling just the extremes, label all the options for the respondents’ clarity.

-• Opt for a unipolar scale – Unipolar scale gives you options that range from none to maximum.
+- Opt for a unipolar scale – The unipolar scale gives you options that range from none to maximum.
 For example, a unipolar satisfaction scale would give you options such as satisfied, slightly satisfied, moderately satisfied, very satisfied, and completely satisfied.
+The bipolar scale, on the other hand, gives you options that fall on two sides of neutral.

-• Be careful with the sequence – While creating the customer satisfaction survey, make sure that for a horizontal Likert Scale, your answer ranges from negative to positive.
+- Be careful with the sequence – While creating the customer satisfaction survey, make sure that for a horizontal Likert Scale, your answer ranges from negative to positive.
 1/ negative attribute should be on the left and 5/7/ positive attribute should be on the right.

-• Ensure consistency – If you have 4 questions in your survey, make sure that the options of all 4 questions are in the same sequence, be it from negative to positive or vice versa.
+- Ensure consistency – If you have 4 questions in your survey, make sure that the options of all 4 questions are in the same sequence, be it from negative to positive or vice versa.
 This brings consistency to the survey and doesn’t confuse the respondents.

-What are the benefits of the Likert Scale?
+What are the Benefits of the Likert Scale?

 There are many benefits of the Likert Scale

-• Neutral opinion – The neutral option allows the respondents to give a neutral opinion if they are not too sure about their feelings.
+- Neutral opinion: The neutral option allows the respondents to give a neutral opinion if they are not too sure about their feelings.

-• Saves time – By giving the options to the customer, you are saving their time to take a survey and your time for analysis.
+- Saves time: By giving the options to the customer, you are saving their time to take a survey and your time for analysis.

 The Drawback of the Likert Scale

-Frequently Asked Questions (FAQ) on the Likert Scale
+FAQs on the Likert Scale

 A 5-point Likert scale is a psychometric response method where respondents can easily answer questions and state their level of agreement in five points.
 The 5-point Likert scale consists of the below points – (1) Strongly Disagree; (2) Disagree; (3) Neither Agree nor Disagree; (4) Agree; (5) Strongly Agree.